 Put the Right People in the Room

-We had over 50 influencers and 100 speakers in attendance.
-We had a conversation between Matt Roszak of Bloq, and Edmund Moy, the 38th Director of the U.S. Mint open up day two.
-Mr. Moy really got the crowd going when he told us that bitcoin would “end the government’s monopoly on money…” which will “…allow humans to flourish”!
-From builders to influencers to business people this gathering was like no other.
+Over 50 influencers and 100 speakers were in attendance.
+The highlight of the event came during a conversation between Matt Roszak of Bloq and Edmund Moy, the 38th Director of the U.S. Mint.
+Mr. Moy didn’t waste time getting to the point as he told us that bitcoin would “end the government’s monopoly on money which will allow humans to flourish.”
+From builders to influencers to business people, this gathering was like no other.
 Some notable speakers included Brittany Kaiser (Cambridge Analytica Whistleblower), Brian Jenkins (Former CNN Reporter), Jimmy Song, Rumi Morales (Outlier Ventures), the entire Democracy Earth team!

 Networking has a Purpose